Kjw072892/group3-tetris/README.md

 and background colors, and the Help item will store the "about" and other possible helpful instructions.

 ## James
+James had worked on getting the FileMenu class started so that a new game can be started, can exit the program, and having an about page.
+He had also worked on making the nextPiece Gui componenet working, ensuring that every tetromino that gets inputted is centered on the spot.
+He also helped Zainab with bugfixing the problem of the game screen not displaying the tetrominos correctly on the start screen.
+James also made sure to listen to feedback of Roma, particulary on how to find the center of a tetromino piece on a cartesian coordinate graph.
+James lastly did project management on what should get done.

 ## Roman